AdamBlumWeb/AdamBlum.us/content/page/about.md

 * [SoundCloud](https://soundcloud.com/adamblummusic) for my music that I record at home

 ## Colophon
-The primary typeface used is Georgia, with some Gill Sans and Andale Mono here and there.
+The primary typeface used is Hoefler Text, with some Gill Sans and Andale Mono here and there.
 I created this website from scratch using HTML and CSS, with some help from SASS and Grunt.

 This is `<p>testing</p>` code.

+hello, world! this is `code` dude.